turingschool/curriculum/source/academy/workshops/intro-to-tdd.markdown

 There are lots of libraries that help you write tests, and we're going to use one of the simplest ones: Minitest.

-Minitest comes with ruby by default, but we're going to go get the latest version:
+Minitest comes with Ruby by default, but we're going to go get the latest version by installing the gem manually:

 {% terminal %}
 $ gem install minitest
 {% endterminal %}

-We need a place to put the code.
-Create an empty directory, and change to it:
+We need a place to put our code while working.
+Create an empty directory, and change into it:

 {% terminal %}
 $ mkdir unicorn